Floorp-Projects/Floorp/dom/docs/workersAndStorage/CodeStyle.rst

 This page describes the code style for the components maintained by the DOM Workers & Storage team.
 They live in-tree under the 'dom/docs/indexedDB' directory.

+This document is currently owned by Simon Giesecke <sgiesecke@mozilla.com>.

 .. contents::
    :depth: 4